susam/pcface/README.md

-While the primary purpose of this project is to distribute bitmap arrays for CP437 glyphs, this project also makes some of the work that went into generating and testing the bitmaps as Python and JavaScript functions.
+While the primary purpose of this project is to distribute bitmap arrays for CP437 glyphs, this project also makes some of the work that went into generating and testing these bitmaps as Python and JavaScript functions.
 The Python functions are also packaged in the form of a command-line interface (CLI) tool.
 The following subsections provide a brief introduction to the CLI tool as well as the Python and JavaScript functions.